fxlin/p4-fs/lite/README.md

 ## Prerequisites
 **Required environment**

 Fiddling with a whole filesystem (and disk images) requires the root privilege.
-So do this lab either on your Linux box which you have root; or do it on the server (e.g. granger1), inside a QEMU emulator.
+So do the following experiment either on your Linux box which you have root; or do it on the server (e.g. granger1), inside a QEMU emulator.
 The problem with QEMU: you will need a system image with all the utilities, e.g. dumpe2fs, etc. Can be built with buildroot which requires some exploration.

 Windows users: this experiment can be completely done on Windows 10.
 These [instructions](./wsl.md) may help (credits: Andrew Jackman).